CompCogNeuro/sims/ch4/self_org/README.md

 The performance of the model on any given run can be quite variable, depending on the random initial weights.
 Almost always the `UniqPats` statistic is above 5, and often it is a perfect 10, and typically it climbs up over training.
 Because of this variability, we need to run multiple runs of training to get a better sense of how well the network learns in general.

-* Switch `Step` to `Run` and `Step` through multiple runs, each of which starts with different random initial weights.
+* `Train Run` to go through multiple runs, each of which starts with different random initial weights.
 Switch to viewing the `Train Run Plot` to see a record of the `UniqPats` statistic for each of the 8 runs.

 > **Question 4.1:** How many times across the 8 runs was there a less-than-10 result for the UniqPats number of uniquely represented lines, with the default parameters?